melt-umn/ableC-lib-skeleton/README.md

 The `tests` directory contains some positive and negative tests of various features of the extension.

-Library headers and compiled libraries used by an extension are placed in the `include` and `lib` directories, respectively.
-The library sources, along with a `Makefile` to build the libraries, are placed in the `libraries` directory.
+Headers and sources for libraries used by an extension are placed in the `include` and `src` directories, respectively.
+A `Makefile` is included in the `src` directory to build the library, placing object files and compiled libraries in the `bin` and `lib` directories, respectively.

 At the top level, another `Makefile` is provided to allow examples, modular analyses, and tests to be easily built.